The Truth Will Set You Free

 John L. Lund, The Church and the Negro, page 109

 I only met Gordon Hinckley once.
 He didn’t make much of an impression on me one way or the other.
 I certainly didn’t get any loving or Christ-like vibe from him, I don’t think that arrogant is the right word to describe him but it’s close.
-He had what I would call an imperial manner, but that is only human with all the bowing and scraping he was was the recipient of by TBMs.
+He had what I would call an imperial manner, but that is only human with all the bowing and scraping he was the recipient of by his fawning TBMs and other sycophants.

 I certainly can’t comment based on that brief encounter, if he was an honest or truthful man.